UW faces conference leader North Dakota State

 A two-time team captain for his high school, Harms earned Academic All-State honors twice in the classroom.
 He had a 3.2 cumulative grade-point average and scored 31 on the ACT.

 Personal: Harms was born in Aurora, Colo., and he is the son of Adley and Jenifer Harms.
 He has one sibling, Mason.
 Both his parents played collegiate sports at Taylor University.
+He is pursuing a degree in mechanical engineering at UW.
 He also was recruited by Cornell College and Liberty.